dalmo1991/superflexPy/doc/case_studies.rst

    :lines: 260
    :linenos:

-We now run the model and access its output
+We can now run the model and access its output (see :ref:`demo_network` for details).

 .. literalinclude:: model_thur_hess2020.py
    :language: python